 How to Deploy an Android App to Google Play

-Build, sign, and submit to the Play Store from Claude Code — no Android Studio required.
+Build, sign, and submit to the Play Store from your AI assistant — no Android Studio required.

 What you're building